Mastercard Contactless Payment in Kyiv Metro

 POSTERS DESIGN

-- Which cards have this feature;
+• Which cards support this feature.

-- Where and how to pay with the card;
+• Where and how to pay with the card.

 TESTING POSTER DESIGNS